Board of Directors

 Ms. McGlynn joined our Board in 2011.
 Ms. McGlynn retired from Merck & Co. in 2009, where she served as President, Vaccines and Infectious Diseases and as President, Hospital and Specialty Products.
 During her 26-year career at Merck, she also held various leadership roles in the U.S. and globally in marketing, sales, managed care and business development.
 Following her retirement, Ms. McGlynn served as the President and Chief Executive Officer of the International AIDS Vaccine Initiative, a global not-for-profit organization whose mission is to ensure the development of safe, effective and accessible HIV vaccines for use throughout the world, from 2011 until 2015.
-Ms. McGlynn serves as a member of the Board of Directors for Amicus Therapeutics, Inc., a biopharmaceutical company.
+Ms. McGlynn serves as a member of the Board of Directors for Amicus Therapeutics, Inc., a biopharmaceutical company, as well as a member of the Board of Directors for Novavax, Inc., a late-stage biotechnology company.
 She is also a member of the National Industrial Advisory Committee at the University at Buffalo School of Pharmacy and Pharmaceutical Sciences.
 Ms. McGlynn holds a B.S. in Pharmacy and an M.B.A. in Marketing and an Honorary Doctorate from the State University of New York at Buffalo.

 Mr. Sachs joined our Board in 1998 and is the Board's lead independent director.
 Mr. Sachs is a General Partner at Charles River Ventures, a venture capital firm he joined in 1999.
 From 1998 to 1999, he served as Executive Vice President and General Manager of Ascend Communications, Inc. From 1997 until 1998, Mr. Sachs served as President and Chief Executive Officer of Stratus Computer, Inc. From 1995 to 1997, he served as Executive Vice President and General Manager of the Internet Telecom Business Group at Bay Networks, Inc. From 1993 to 1995, he served as President and Chief Executive Officer of Xylogics, Inc. Mr. Sachs holds a B.S.E.E. in electrical engineering from Bucknell University, an M.E.E. in electrical engineering from Cornell University, and an M.B.A. from Northeastern University.